Element-0/ElementZeroR/README.md

 ### What's working for now?

-1. Injected to bedrock_server.exe and print `hooked`
+1. Injected to bedrock_server.exe and hooked the version function

 ## Build Environment